CensorCore v2.0

 GitHub Logo CensorCore Repository

-Overview Warning Features Installation Usage Wordlist API Design Developer Versions License
+Overview Features Installation API Reference Wordlist Versions License

-⚠️ WARNING: The wordlist.json file contains explicit language, slurs, and other harmful content.
-View it at your own risk.
+⚠️ WARNING: The wordlist.json file contains explicit language and slurs.
+View at your own risk.

 Overview